When BJP entered the political stage in 2014, India was reeling in what we may call an economic crisis.

-Therefore, BJP has to look at opportunities in states such as West Bengal (BJP had won just 2 seats out of 43 in 2014 General Elections), Tamil Nadu, Telangana and Andhra Pradesh (by forming alliance with TDP) to make up for the loss of seats in UP, Rajasthan and Maharashtra.
+Therefore, BJP has to look at opportunities in states such as West Bengal (BJP had won just 2 seats out of 43 in 2014 General Elections), Tamil Nadu, Telangana and Andhra Pradesh (by forming an alliance with TDP) to make up for the loss of seats in UP, Rajasthan, and Maharashtra.

 Chances seem to be less for BJP to come with absolute power during the upcoming elections.